 An added benefit to argan oil is its nutrient-packed consistency.
-You’ll find fatty acids, vitamins and other elements that only nourish your hair.
+You’ll find fatty acids, vitamins, and other elements that only nourish your hair.

 Simply apply the oil to the hair shaft as you move it down its length with your hands.

 3. Deep Clean Regularly

 After a month or longer, the hair looks practically wilted.
 You need to clarify it with a buildup cleanser.
-Try a few different treatments, including:

 - • Cherry Lola